AlterX76/Solomon/README.md

 Just create your own logical protocol and objects and you are ready with your software!
 Thanks to its nature, you can have real-time, critical-mission server/client like: chat server, notification systems, multicast, betting or financial systems, every kind of applications like Evernote, whatsapp, distribuited games and so on...

---- Binaries are distributed for FREE and without any LIMITATION ---
+<b>--- Binaries are distributed for FREE and without any LIMITATION ---</b>

 It provides a professional server with advanced features like: